 Which is why a little bit of help feels like it's due.
-Luckily, Cate Sevilla, writer, author and the last editor of website The Pool, who's also worked at high pressure companies like Google, has written a guide for us: How To Work Without Losing Your Mind.
+Luckily, Cate Sevilla, writer, author and the last editor of website The Pool, who's also worked at high-pressure companies like Google, has written a book: How To Work Without Losing Your Mind.
 From surviving the manager from hell (gaslighting is real!) to avoiding burnout and learning to ditch comparison culture, the book is your manual for navigating the confusing modern world of work.
-And for the next few weeks, Cate's going to be answering your questions on how to deal with your specific issues.
+And Cate's been answering your questions on how to deal with your specific issues.

-This week: when is it too late to pack it all in and start again?
+This just in: when is it too late to pack it all in and start again?

 "I know this is crazy in the middle of a pandemic but I’m thinking about quitting my job and starting again.
 The last year has really made me think about what’s important and I feel like all the enthusiasm I once had for my job is gone.
 I'm 30 so I just want to check first: have I lost my mind?!
 I'm on good money and I'd be starting from the bottom again.
 I’m considering teaching or social work but how do I even know what I’d be good at?
 I’ve tried one of those online personality tests that tells you where your skills are applicable but I'm not sure how legit they are.
 I do have a bit of cash to spend – would it be worth investing in a career coach?
 How do I know who to choose?"